dstmodders/mod-sdk/readme/01-usage.md

 ## Step 1.
 Install

-To start using this SDK you need to first add it in your mod directory.
+To use this SDK, you need to first add it in your mod directory.

 A recommended way is to add a Git submodule into your repository: